-Howard Haldeman Steel (b.
-1921) is an American paediatric orthopaedic surgeon, who described the sign in an article published in 1986.
+Howard Haldeman Steel (1921-2018) was an American pediatric orthopedic surgeon, who described the sign in an article published in 1986 1,2.

 - 1. Steel HH.
 The metaphyseal blanch sign of slipped capital femoral epiphysis.
 J Bone Joint Surg Am.
 1986;68 (6): 920-2.
 Pubmed citation

 - 2. TLS, GPD.
 Howard Haldeman Steel, MD, PhD 1921-2018.
 J. Bone Jt.
 Surg 2019;101 (1): 99-100. https://journals.lww.com/jbjsjournal/fulltext/2019/01020/howard_haldeman_steel,_md,_phd_1921_2018.14.aspx